-Comment: pattern of responses looks broadly similar for inexperienced writers (those with just 1-2 books published.)
-It is clear that authors will find it hard to play an engaged and useful part in the publishing process if they have not been given any instruction in how that process works and where they can best add value.
+Comment: we’ve taken a look at the filtered data and the pattern of responses looks broadly similar for inexperienced writers (those with just 1-2 books published.)
+Clearly, authors will find it hard to play an engaged and useful part in the publishing process if they have not been given any instruction in how that process works and where they can best add value.
 Debutant authors reading this post probably want to arm themselves.

 Questions 19-28: Broader reflections and the changing industry

 Comment: It is striking how many professional authors either have self-published or have flirted with the idea of doing so.
 In evaluating this answer, it is important to bear in mind that: